Newbie77/CourseraAppliedDataScienceSpecialization/Course_1_Introduction_to_Data_Science_in_Python/README.md

 - Produce the entire process of data source to elucidation</br>
 - Examine the data by manipulating, cutting, and applying aggregate functions to DataFrames</br>

-Assignment: Assignment 3 - More Pandas
+Assignment: Assignment 3 - More Pandas</br>
 Link: https://github.com/nataliak29/CourseraAppliedDataScienceSpecialization/blob/master/Course_1_Introduction_to_Data_Science_in_Python/AssignmentWeek3.ipynb

 ### Week 4: